-Working alongside developer Canary Wharf Group and masterplanners Sir Terry Farrell and Partners, Herzog & de Meuron will design a new residential tower on the most south westerly corner of the site.
-Facing the waters of South Dock on two sides the proposed landmark tower will be taller than its immediate neighbours and enjoy views over a new waterside park on the south side of the site.
+Herzog & de Meuron will design a new residential tower on the site’s most south westerly corner in collaboration with developer Canary Wharf Group and masterplanners Sir Terry Farrell and Partners.
+The proposed landmark tower will face the waters of South Dock on two sides and will be taller than its immediate neighbours, with views over a new waterside park on the south side of the site.

-Allies and Morrison will design two new office buildings within the 20 acre, mixed-use site.
-Sitting either side of the most westerly section of the site’s proposed new high street, the office buildings and the high street will form an important link with Canary Wharf to the west and help to meet the demand of growing business sectors in London, including IT services and new media.
-As well as new flexible and world-class office space, the design brief calls for retail spaces on the ground and first floors of each of the two buildings.
-The new animated high street will be a new destination at Canary Wharf and will support retail, cultural, health and community uses.
+Within the 20-acre mixed-use site, Allies and Morrison will design two new office buildings.
+The office buildings and the proposed new high street, which will be located on either side of the site’s most westerly section, will form an important link with Canary Wharf to the west and will help to meet the demand of growing business sectors in London, such as IT services and new media.
+The design brief calls for retail spaces on the ground and first floors of each of the two buildings, in addition to new flexible and world-class office space.
+Canary Wharf’s new animated high street will serve as a new destination for retail, cultural, health, and community uses.

-Stanton Williams will design three new residential buildings around a communal courtyard, waterways and green space at the western end of Wood Wharf.
-These will include views onto the surrounding water, which is intended to be animated with events, retail and leisure activity.
-The buildings will be designed to the highest specifications and accentuate sunlight penetration from the south.
-They will be linked to Canary Wharf and the Wood Wharf high street by pedestrian footpaths over the water.
+At the western end of Wood Wharf, Stanton Williams will design three new residential buildings centred on a communal courtyard, waterways, and green space.
+Views of the surrounding water, which is intended to be animated with events, retail, and leisure activity, will be included.
+The buildings will be built to the highest standards and will maximise sunlight penetration from the south.
+Pedestrian footpaths over the water will connect them to Canary Wharf and the Wood Wharf high street.

-Robert Maguire, project director for Wood Wharf at Canary Wharf Group, said: “We are very pleased to welcome Herzog & de Meuron, Allies and Morrison and Stanton Williams on to the Wood Wharf design team, which now comprises some of the best architectural talent in the world.
+“We are very pleased to welcome Herzog & de Meuron, Allies & Morrison, and Stanton Williams to the Wood Wharf design team, which now comprises some of the best architectural talent in the world,” said Robert Maguire, project director for Wood Wharf at Canary Wharf Group.

-“This is one of London’s most exciting waterfront developments.
-It will be an evolution of Canary Wharf, helping to meet the needs of London’s growing business sectors, in particular technology and new media firms, and provide another large step forward for the regeneration of East London.”
+“This is one of the most exciting waterfront developments in London.”
+It will be an evolution of Canary Wharf, helping to meet the needs of London’s growing business sectors, particularly technology and new media firms, and will be a significant step forward for East London’s regeneration.”

-The two office buildings by Allies and Morrison and the residential towers designed by Herzog & De Meuron and Stanton Williams are intended to be built by Canary Wharf Group in the first phase of development, with construction commencing in 2014.
+Canary Wharf Group intends to build the two office buildings designed by Allies and Morrison, as well as the residential towers designed by Herzog & De Meuron and Stanton Williams, in the first phase of development, with construction beginning in 2014.

-It is anticipated that the first buildings will open at Wood Wharf in 2017 prior to the start of Crossrail trains running through Canary Wharf from 2018.
-All the concept design proposals that are currently being drawn up are subject to an extensive public consultation process which started in September 2012 and will continue through the spring 2013.
+The first buildings are expected to open at Wood Wharf in 2017, ahead of the start of Crossrail trains running through Canary Wharf in 2018.
+All of the concept design proposals that are currently being developed are subject to a thorough public consultation process that began in September 2012 and will last until the spring of 2013.

-Canary Wharf Group acquired the full rights to develop the Wood Wharf site in January 2012 from previous joint venture partners Canal and River Trust (previously British Waterways) and Ballymore.
-In June the Group appointed Sir Terry Farrell and Partners to develop a new masterplan and in September it appointed Peter Walker and Partners Landscape Architecture to provide the site’s landscape design.
-Further architects will be appointed for individual buildings as the design development of the masterplan progresses.
+Canary Wharf Group purchased the full development rights to the Wood Wharf site from previous joint venture partners Canal and River Trust (previously British Waterways) and Ballymore in January 2012.
+The Group hired Sir Terry Farrell and Partners in June to create a new masterplan, and Peter Walker and Partners Landscape Architecture was hired in September to design the site’s landscape.
+As the masterplan’s design development progresses, additional architects will be appointed for individual buildings.

-The 20 acre site already has a previous outline planning approval for 4.7m sq ft of mixed use office, retail and residential space, about one third of the size of the existing Canary Wharf estate.
-The consultation process for the new masterplan began in autumn 2012, with an application for a new outline planning permission expected to be submitted in spring 2013.
-It is anticipated the scheme will be developed in phases over 10-12 years with the first phase commencing in 2014.
+The 20-acre site already has outline planning permission for 4.7 million square feet of mixed-use office, retail, and residential space, which is roughly one-third the size of the existing Canary Wharf estate.
+The new masterplan consultation process began in autumn 2012, with an application for a new outline planning permission expected to be submitted in spring 2013.
+The scheme is expected to be developed in phases over 10-12 years, with the first phase beginning in 2014.